Skip to main content

 204 mentions Positive Neutral Negative

-The humor in the game is widely praised for its charm and wit, often compared to the playful styles of titles like "Ratchet and Clank" and "Borderlands."
+The humor in the game is widely praised for its charm, wit, and playful irreverence, often drawing comparisons to beloved franchises like "Ratchet and Clank" and "Borderlands."
 Players appreciate the quirky characters, funny dialogue, and engaging quests that provide a refreshing contrast to the darker themes found in many modern games.
 Overall, the humor adds a unique personality to the game, making it a standout experience in the MMO genre.

 • “They tried to put jokes taken from other games or 'create' some, and it's all really not funny and embarrassing; it's just so bad.”

-• “The humor feels forced and falls flat, making the experience more cringeworthy than enjoyable.”
+• “The humor feels forced and falls flat, making the game more cringeworthy than entertaining.”

 • music

-• “The masterful soundtrack made by Jeff Kurtenacker made every step on Nexus so much more enjoyable, and I simply cannot resist listening to it, even after Wildstar shut down.”
+• “The masterful soundtrack made by Jeff Kurtenacker made every step on Nexus so much more enjoyable and which I simply cannot resist to listen to, even after Wildstar shut down.”

-• “The music is absolutely my favorite thing, from grinding techno to sweeping orchestral music; I think a good deal of budget was plowed into the music because it's always epic and never feels out of place as you adventure around the planet.”
+• “The music is absolutely my favorite thing though, from grinding techno to sweeping orchestral music, I think a good deal of budget was plowed into the music because it's always epic and never manages to feel out of place as you adventure around the planet.”

 • “Music and dialogue sounds are terrible.”